igordantasgf/igordantasgf/README.md

 I've worked with augmented reality developing in Unity, currently evolving a project for micrometereology data analysis in the metropolitan Salvador-BA region.<br>
 Currently looking for opportunities in the area of Data Science and still studying/evolving!

+- My main work these days have been done in the repositories: MATA54 and analise_dados_microambientias

 ## ✉️ Find me on: